 - Lost or stolen technical devices such as cell phones, laptops, computers, and servers.

-How to protect your business information against security breaches
+Security Tips to protect your business information against security breaches

 Having the right tech in your business will only get you so far, you need to hire the right people, have a security policy and train your staff in picking up malicious content.
+Follow the following security tips to make sure your business is secure.

 - Identify what business information you have, what it’s used for and where it lives.
 Make an inventory of your sensitive business information and document which server/ computer it is stored on.